Community Ecology Learning Objectives:

 - Describe resource, resource partitioning, character displacement, and the niche concept

-- Identify factors responsible for species to occupy defined niches; distinguish between fundamental and realized niches and explain an example of this concept.
+- Identify factors that define niches and distinguish between fundamental and realized niches, and explain an example of this concept.

-- Explain how competition reduces fitness for both species involved and explain the long-term consequences of competition: coexistence, competitive exclusion, resource partitioning, and character displacement
+- Explain how competition reduces fitness for both species involved, and characterize the long-term consequences of competition: coexistence, competitive exclusion, resource partitioning, and character displacement

 Resources and Niche Concept